zendesk/sell-custom-objects-invoices-app/doc/pt3.md

 The first request sits in the [useClientGet](https://github.com/zendesk/sell-zaf-app-toolbox#useclientgetpath) hook.
 It uses `client.get()` under the hood to get a Deal based on a current location.
 Simply put it will call `client.get('deal.id')` for our location.

-[useClientHeight](https://github.com/zendesk/sell-zaf-app-toolbox#useclientheightheight) is another hook which is pretty useful when you need to manage an app height.
+[useClientHeight](https://github.com/zendesk/sell-zaf-app-toolbox#useclientheightheight) is another hook that is useful when you need to manage an app's height.
 It accepts a height value and calls `client.invoke(‘resize’ , {height})` underneath.

 `<ResponseHandler/>` component is responsible for handling asynchronous requests.
 Depending on a request status it can display a loader, an error state or an empty state.
-When the request has been finished successfully a child component with the response data is being rendered.
+When the request has finished successfully, a child component with the response data will be rendered.

-At this point we already got `deal.id` and we can pass it to `DetailsView` component.
-Open **src/components/DetailsViews.tsx**.
+At this point we already have `deal.id` and we can pass it to `DetailsView` component.
+Open **src/components/DetailsViews.tsx**:

 ```js
 const DetailsView = ({dealId}: {dealId: string}) => {